smford/re-build-systems/README.md

 ```

 _Where the `-backend-config` parameter is appended with the name of the environment specified in the command in step 3 above._

-## Sample app

-A sample Java (Maven) app with a Jenkinsfile can be found at https://github.com/alphagov/re-build-systems-sample-java-app with
-a Jenkins library hosted at https://github.com/alphagov/re-build-systems-sample-jenkins-library